 28 January 2022

 From its inception, Capital Camps has elevated the concept of ‘camp for all’.
 Capital Camps welcomes campers of all backgrounds, denominational affiliation, gender, race, sexual orientation, or socioeconomic status, including those with a range of intellectual, emotional, and physical abilities.
-We spoke with Camp Director, Lisa Handelman and Inclusion Coordinator, Hannah Stroller about the camp’s inclusion programs, what the programs mean to families, and what lies ahead.
+We spoke with Camp Director, Lisa Handelman and Inclusion Coordinator, Hannah Stoller about the camp’s inclusion programs, what the programs mean to families, and what lies ahead.

 What does it mean to Capital Camps to be inclusive to people with disabilities?